 Although avocado is a superfood in most households, it isn’t beardy-friendly.
 Below are some of the reasons why beardies should not eat avocados.

-Why Avocados Are Bad for Your Bearded Dragon
+7 Reasons Avocados Are Bad for Your Bearded Dragon

-So, what are Oxalic acids?
+So, what are oxalic acids?
 Also known as oxalate, oxalic acid is an organic anti-nutrient compound found in plants like avocados, cocoa, leafy veggies, and nuts.

 Consuming a small amount of oxalic acid is enough to leave your lizard friend seriously ill, or worse, cause death if the beardie consumes the oxalates in high amounts.

-Binding with Other Minerals
+2. Binding With Other Minerals

 Oxalic acid is known to bind itself to minerals and vitamins to form oxalates.
 Although the beardies’ body can naturally eliminate oxalates, it might fail to flush the oxalates out of the beardies’ system, mostly if the pet consumes high amounts of the compound.